 What time should I arrive on race day?
-Please arrive between 6:30-7 AM to make sure your athlete has time to be body marked (with their race number on their arm) and set up in the transition area.
-Welcome, announcements and the National Anthem will start around 7:30 AM.
+Please arrive between 7 - 7:15 AM (7:30 at the latest) to make sure your athlete has ample time to get set up in the transition area.
+Welcome, announcements and the National Anthem will start around 7:45 AM.

 Where should I park on race day?
 Please see this map for more info!
 Parking will be at Kinder Farm Park.